-Most dogs love cheese and will absolutely wolf some down when presented with the opportunity.
-This doesn’t mean that it’s good for them.
+Most dogs love cheese and will wolf some down when given the opportunity.
+Obviously this doesn’t mean that it’s good for them.
 Just like people, dogs will eat things greedily even if it’s not healthy.

 Feeding them cheese too often may set a precedent for what they begin to consider the norm.
 You want your dog to eat their basic diet of quality dog food with fresh water.
 Craving for and begging for other foods that aren’t well suited or healthy for them could be the result.

 Can I Give My Dog Cheese?
 Answer: On Occasion

 They do not need it and it certainly should not be given to dogs on any sort of regular basis.
 Over time they’ll develop a taste for it and may start to get a bit finicky when given their normal dog food fare.
 Of course, they will still devour their daily helpings of dog food but you may notice them starting to give you pleading eyes wondering where their cheese treat is.

 As a Pill Popper

 Since many dogs are proven to be verified cheese junkies, it makes a great way to deliver medicine that is prescribed by your vet.
 They may not even realize there’s a pill wrapped in the prize, it’s already gobbled down and being processed.

 Of course, you can use this method with other foods besides cheese.
 Some have reported that peanut butter works well as a pill delivery method.
 Others say it’s ineffective because dogs still notice a pill in the middle after some peanut butter gets slurped down.

 The Effects of Cheese

 If a dog eats too much cheese their body won’t be able to process it all at once and they’ll end up having a bout of diarrhea.
 Some dogs have lactose intolerance problems.
 If you already know this to be the case for your dog, you should avoid giving them cheese altogether.